Tomatoes

 Market Status

-There are no genetically engineered (genetically modified or GM) tomatoes on the market in Canada but a genetically engineered Purple Tomato™ has been approved for sale in Canada (August 2025).
+There are no genetically engineered (genetically modified or GM) tomatoes on the market in Canada but a genetically engineered Purple Tomato™ has been approved for sale in Canada (August 2025) and could appear in grocery stores at any time.
+GM purple tomato seeds in small packets can also now be purchased online by growers in Canada.
+January 5, 2026: GM Product Alert: Genetically Engineered Purple Tomato Seeds & Fruit Approved in Canada

 The slow-ripening GM Flavr Savr™ was approved for eating in Canada in 1995 but taken off the market by Monsanto in 1997.